 In order to decrease the size of the PDF output, PDFlib can embed only those glyphs of a font which are actually used in the document.
 This process is called font subsetting.
 It creates a new font which contains fewer glyphs than the original font, and omits font information which is not required for PDF viewing.
-Note, however, that Acrobat's TouchUp tool will refuse to work with text in subset fonts.
 Font subsetting is particularly important for CJK fonts.
 PDFlib supports subsetting for the following types of fonts: